Chadtech/Complicated-Form-Demo-in-Elm/readme.md

 # Background

-Recently I consulted a group of developers that used an out-of-the-box solution for a form and it was leading to some problems for them.
+Recently I consulted a company that used an out-of-the-box solution for a form and it was leading to some problems for them.
 Ive seen that situation before.
-My recommendation was that if they want to scale their form code,or if they are having existing difficulties with it, that they should consider rewrite it from scratch.
+My recommendation was that if they want to scale their form code, or if what they have currently isnt working for them, that they should consider rewriteing it from scratch.

 # Why